 - Brushes for water-based material – a variety of sizes to suit your working style.
-Studio has some communal brushes.
+The studio has some communal brushes.

 - Collage materials – washi papers, old prints/drawings, photos, photocopied material, found materials – this is totally open to each participant; (local art stores have loads of papers)

-- Good hand pencil sharpener for soft leads (electric sharpener provided in studio)
+- Good hand pencil sharpener for soft leads (electric sharpener provided in the studio)

 - Large enough luggage to pack small and medium prints, with stiff protector (cardboard or matt board).
 Prints from this class will typically be 11x15″ and 15x20″ which should fit airline size restrictions.